 Commenting on these timely interviews, TWE Producer Pamela Burke states, “Scarlett and Anne are incredibly inspiring women who were deeply and uniquely affected by the tragedy at Sandy Hook.
 We are thankful that through their reflections and words of wisdom, we can begin to understand how to deal with violence like this, and move forward with a spirit of compassion and cooperation.
 We at The Women’s Eye are honored to be a radio program and website for women to connect with one another and to be able to spread the word about so many amazing people.”

 This special program from The Women’s Eye is available on iTunes.

 About The Women’s Eye: Pamela Burke has been a Producer and/or Executive for NBC, LIFETIME Cable Network, USA Network, Gannett, King World and CBS, A&E Cable Network and DISCOVERY Planet Green.
 Industry insider Stacey Gualandi is currently a Reporter for KTNV, the ABC affiliate in Las Vegas.
 Her credits include Inside Edition, TV Guide Network, Hallmark Channel, and EXTRA.
 The Women’s Eye website launched in 2010 to share the positive work of women throughout the globe.

-Tune into the show in Phoenix on 1480KPHX AM or as it streams live on 1480KPHX.com on Saturdays and Sundays at 3 pm MST.
+Listen to more interviews from The Women’s Eye Radio on iTunes.
 For more information or to arrange an interview with Pamela Burke or Stacey Gualandi, contact The Women’s Eye Radio Show at thewomenseye(at)gmail(dot)com or call Carrie Hill, Publicist at 757.621.9319.

 Carrie Hill Carrie Hill Public Relations +1 (757) 621-9319